brenmcnamara/Portfolio/ML-Job-Manager/Worker.md

   it creates a channel where [Worker Directives](./Worker-Directives.md) can be sent back and forth between the worker and the service.

-- The worker indicates to the service that it is ready to receive _work_.
-Work meaning instructions on which routines to run.
+- The worker indicates to the service that it is ready to receive a unit of work.

 - While a worker has an open connection with the service, the service does repeated health checks on the worker.
 This is called a _heartbeat_.
 During